 - Opportunity to learn colposcopy within the general gynaecology clinics

-- Outreach visits to Indigenous community clinics and district hospitals: complements the experience of understanding the challenges of health care faced by health care providers in the NT.
+- Outreach visits to Aboriginal community clinics and district hospitals complement the experience of understanding the challenges of health care in the NT.

-Alice Springs is currently accredited with the Australian and New Zealand College of Obstetricians and Gynaecologists for advanced training, but not basic ITP (Integrated Training Programme) training
+Alice Springs Hospital is currently accredited with the Australian and New Zealand College of Obstetricians and Gynaecologists for advanced training, but not basic Integrated Training Program (ITP) training.

 For further information email MedicalRecruitmentASH@nt.gov.au.